tardate/LittleArduinoProjects/Kraft/HarrierGR1/README.md

 Wingtip navigation LEDs have their wiring (0.2mm enamelled widing wire) routed inside the wing, with the navigation beacon attached to the upper fuselage.
 It was only after finishing the fuselage construction that I discovered there is another navigation beacon on the lower fuselage near the rear landing gear.
-Unfortunately too late in the build to wire this up and activate it also.
+Unfortunately too late in the build to also wire this up.

 ![build_wing_lights](./assets/build_wing_lights.jpg?raw=true)